flash62au/WitPlusDccEx/README.md

 ## Usage Notes

+### DCC-EX Native Protocol Support

+Given that the WiThrottle protocol expects that many loco speed/function and turnout/point actions and states are maintained by the server, but DCC-EX assumes they will be maintained by the client.
+WiThrottle also has the concept of 'throttles' which are maintained by the server.

+This library replicates all the server functionality inside the library.

+As a result, when using this protocol library:

+- You must write your client app assuming that you are talking to a WiThrottle server.
+- It will default to the WiThrottle protocol
+- If you wish to use the DCC-EX protocol, you must set the server type to DCC-EX before the first command is send to the server.

+==TODO==

+- Support track manager
+- Support separate output power control

 ### Multithrottle Support

 - When I originally added the multithrottle support I have done my best to maintain backwards compatibility.
-In this fork of the libaray I have removed support for the old format.
+In this fork of the library I have removed some of the support for the old format.
+You should avoid using the old format.

 ### Delays